History of Kazakhstan: Republic of Kazakhstan (1991–present)

+Perestroika and Glasnost

 On 16 December 1986, the Soviet Politburo dismissed longtime General Secretary of the Communist Party of Kazakhstan Dinmukhamed Konayev.
 His successor was the non-Kazakh Gennady Kolbin from Ulyanovsk, Russia, which triggered demonstrations protesting the move.
 The protests were violently suppressed by the authorities, and "between two and twenty people lost their lives, and between 763 and 1137 received injuries.
 Between 2,212 and 2,336 demonstrators were arrested".
 When Kolbin prepared to purge the Communist Youth League he was halted by Moscow, and in September 1989 he was replaced with the Kazakh Nursultan Nazarbayev.

+Priority over Soviet Union laws and negotiations on a new Treaty

 In June 1990 Moscow declared the sovereignty of the central government over Kazakhstan, forcing Kazakhstan to make its own statement of sovereignty.
 The exchange exacerbated tensions between the republic's two largest ethnic groups, who at that point were numerically about equal.
 In mid-August, Kazakh and Russian nationalists began to demonstrate around Kazakhstan's parliament building in an attempt to influence the final statement of sovereignty being drafted; the statement was adopted in October.